Skip to main content

 Timeouts - Errors and Resolutions

-To make sure our machines are not held for long due to some incorrect test, we have come up with a restriction on the number of seconds that our machine is kept reserved for you.
-In cases, where our servers fail to retrieve a request from your local machine for more than 120 seconds, then your tests are aborted from the queue with the error message related to Timeouts.
+To prevent machines from being held due to incorrect tests, there is a restriction on the number of seconds a machine stays reserved.
+If our servers fail to retrieve a request from your local machine for more than 120 seconds, your tests are aborted from the queue with a Timeout error message.

 Reasons for a Timeout Error

-There could be several reasons related to a timeouts.
-We are going to highlight some of the most common reasons for which you may encounter a Timeout error.
+There are several common reasons you may encounter a Timeout error.

 1. Idle Timeout

-If the LambdaTest Selenium grid detects inactivity for 120 seconds then you may encounter the below error:
+If the TestMu AI Selenium grid detects inactivity for 120 seconds, you may encounter the below error:

-Idle Timeout : Test was terminated because grid hasn't received any requests for 120 second.
-To avoid this use idleTimeout using desired capabilities. e.g: set 'idleTimeout':'270′.
+Idle Timeout: Test was terminated because the grid has not received any requests for 120 seconds.
+To avoid this, use idleTimeout in desired capabilities. e.g: set 'idleTimeout':'270'.

 The timeout could also occur due to network latency, or due to improper declaration of driver.quit().

-Resolution : You can extend the 120 second idle timeout limit up to 1800 seconds by declaring the idleTimeout capability in your desired capabilities of a test suite.
+Resolution: You can extend the 120-second idle timeout limit up to 1800 seconds by declaring the idleTimeout capability in your desired capabilities.

 "idleTimeout": "125" //extends idle timeout from 120 seconds to 125.

-Although, you can extend the inactivity limit to 1800 seconds but doing so may lead to performance issues.
-We recommend you extend the idle timeout between 270-360 seconds.
+You can extend the inactivity limit to 1800 seconds, but doing so may cause performance issues.
+We recommend extending the idle timeout between 270-360 seconds.

-If you exception handling is missing out on driver.quit() method then your test may lead to a timeout.
-Driver.quit help to eradicate every instance of WebDriver.
+If your exception handling is missing the driver.quit() method, your test may lead to a timeout. driver.quit() eradicates every instance of WebDriver.
 It shuts down all browser windows belonging to the WebDriver and terminates the session safely.

 3. Network Latency

-A request triggered from your local machine, sometimes fail to reach our server under the duration of 120 seconds.
-This could happen due to the latency in your network.
-Especially, if you are using a VPN(Virtual Private Network).
+A request triggered from your local machine sometimes fails to reach our server within 120 seconds.
+This could happen due to latency in your network, especially if you are using a VPN (Virtual Private Network).

 If you are using a VPN, use this tool to audit your network latency.